RoiShabi/cpu-perf-docs/atomics.md

 |3|OOS (between iterations)|1|sw t0 `global_counter`|1|1|
 |4|OOS (between iterations)|1|OOS (between iterations)|1|1|

-As can be seen, even after 2 threads increased `global_counter` by 1, it's value is not 2, but only 1.
+As can be seen, even after the 2 threads increased `global_counter` by 1, it's value is not 2, but only 1.

 ##### Example 2
 The next example shows a scenario of writing strings to custom monitor. `hardware_custom_print(std::string*, int)` method writes to the monitor, but the writing is not thread safe, so we create single thread to call the method.
 Another 2 threads prepare data to print, and write it to a shared strings-array.
 In order to protect the 2 threads from writing at the same time to the array, we use synchronization flag which every thread acquire before writing to the array.